 Is Mounjaro effective for Weight loss?

+In a 72-week clinical trial with overweight participants who received weekly injections notable benefits in weight management were seen.
 Additionally, clinical trials sponsored by Eli Lilly found obese patients lost as much as 20 percent of their body weight on the highest doses of the drug.
 In the study trial the participants lost weight on 15mg and 10mg weekly dose.

 Consult a doctor